xpack/web-jekyll/_posts/releases/qemu-arm/2020-10-14-qemu-arm-v2-8-0-10-released.md

 There are separate binaries for **Windows** (Intel 32/64-bit), **macOS** (Intel 64-bit) and **GNU/Linux** (Intel 32/64-bit, Arm 32/64-bit).

-{% include note.html content="The main target for the Arm binaries are the **Raspberry Pi** class devices." %}
+{% include note.html content="The main targets for the Arm binaries are the **Raspberry Pi** class devices." %}

 ## Download